 Day 6: Berlin.
 The Bauhaus was closed in 1932 by the Dessau authorities and moved to Berlin, where it survived only six months.
 There are two major post-war buildings by Bauhaus exiles, the Bauhaus Museum designed by Gropius, and the Neue Nationalgalerie by Mies van der Rohe.
 See the exteriors of both of these, alongside other architecture with Bauhaus connections.
-Private visit to a villa designed by Wassily Luckhardt.
-Fly from Berlin to Heathrow (British Airways), arriving c.
-5.30pm.
+Fly from Berlin to Heathrow (British Airways), arriving late afternoon.